YiyunZhou/GSU-Text-Mining-Workshop-Fall-2015/README.md

 The workshop will introduce fundamental text mining concepts including text corpus preparation, word counting, lexicon-based text classification, and topic modeling.
 It will demonstrate how Python can be used to organize, analyze and visualize user-generated text content.

 #### Reading
-+ [Natural Language Processing with Python](http://victoria.lviv.ua/html/fl5/NaturalLanguageProcessingWithPython.pdf) by Bird et al 2009.
++ [Natural Language Processing with Python](http://victoria.lviv.ua/html/fl5/NaturalLanguageProcessingWithPython.pdf) by Bird et al., 2009.
-+ [Narrative framing of consumer sentiment in online restaurant reviews](http://firstmonday.org/ojs/index.php/fm/article/view/4944/3863) by Jurafsky et al 2014.
++ [Narrative framing of consumer sentiment in online restaurant reviews](http://firstmonday.org/ojs/index.php/fm/article/view/4944/3863) by Jurafsky et al., 2014.
 + [Probabilistic topic models](http://www.cs.princeton.edu/~blei/papers/Blei2012.pdf) by David Blei, 2012.

 #### Workshop Material (will be uploaded at 2:00pm on Oct 29th , 2015)